GoodGuyNoone/auto_endorse/README.md

 <h3>Concerns</h3>

-- Any limitations of endorsment in a day?
+- Any limitations of endorsments in a day?
 - Can you get banned for this?

 ----